 5. The Environmental Protection Agency (EPA).
 The native residents of the Arctic live in a close relationship their environment (roughly 50% of their annual caloric intake comes from native plant and animal species).
-The stresses of village life (almost 50% of Alaskan villages use the "honey bucket" system for human waste disposal is still a common practice) and their vast and ancient store of traditional knowledge of the Arctic environment make their continued well being a matter of great concern.
+The stresses of village life and their vast and ancient store of traditional knowledge of the Arctic environment make their continued well being a matter of great concern.
 At the same time, the Arctic native community is probably more closely coupled to their environment and to new stresses introduced by human activity and natural variations than any other community in the United States.
 This suggests that, although their numbers are small relative to the rest of the nation, they are in the front lines of environmental susceptibility.
-For this region, the Commission commends the recent activities of the EPA, especially its Alaska office, in involving Alaska natives in agency activities.
 The results of the AMAP study indicate that there is still much to learn about contaminant stressors in the Arctic.
 The interagency program on Arctic Health recommended above will require serious efforts by EPA if questions concerning environmental health are to adequately attacked.
-The Commission notes that the Alaska governor's office has mounted a new initiative on contaminants and that EPA is a participant.
 As the Arctic Health Program goes forward, the Arctic Research Commission encourages EPA to play a major role.